bradleytechman/AltStore-Beginners-Guide/README.md

 Just use shortcut automation and pick a time that you're most likely to be at home.
 Turn off Ask Before Running which will be on by default

-YouTube++ isn’t working, what can I do?
+# YouTube++/uYou+ isn’t working, what can I do?

 First off, don’t use a random YouTube++, use uYou+ it’s much better than a random file you found off of a shady site.

-If I use the same apple ID on both my iPad and iPhone, will it affect the number of sideloading apps?
+# If I use the same apple ID on both my iPad and iPhone, will it affect the number of sideloading apps?

-No, in my testing, you can use the same apple ID
+It shouldn't, in my testing, you can use the same apple ID

 How vulnerable is my iPhone if I enable developer mode?

 Not that vulnerable.
 Still safe even after it’s turned on.
 Apple might just be trying to scare you

-I’m getting error 1100
+# I’m getting error 1100

 Make sure you are signed into iTunes